-The cost of accommodation is significant for any traveller exploring the US, especially in the cities, but wherever you travel, you’re almost certain to find a good-quality, reasonably priced motel or hotel.
+The cost of accommodation is significant for any traveller exploring the USA, especially in the cities, but wherever you travel, you’re almost certain to find a good-quality, reasonably priced motel or hotel.
 If you’re prepared to pay a little extra, wonderful historic hotels and lodges can offer truly memorable experiences.

 Wherever you stay, you’ll be expected to pay in advance, at least for the first night and perhaps for further nights, too.
 Most hotels ask for a credit card imprint when you arrive, but some still accept cash or US dollar travellers’ cheques.
 Reservations – essential in busy areas in summer – are held only until 6pm, unless you’ve said you’ll be arriving late.
 Note that some cities – probably the ones you most want to visit – tack on a hotel tax that can raise the total tax for accommodation to as much as fifteen percent.

 Few budget hotels or motels bother to compete with the ubiquitous diners by offering full breakfasts, although most will provide free self-service coffee, pastries and if you are lucky, fruit or cereal, collectively referred to as “continental breakfast”.